 How 5and3 achieve fast page load speeds and great usability usually starts with an audit and analysis.

 The analysis of your existing website, and/or if you have a new website then the analysis of content and data that makes up your site.

 This is labelled 'website audit' and we ensure that a full website audit is actioned and analysed before any design work is carried out.

 If you have a new brand or business that requires a new website, then a full content and site map consultation

 would be undertaken first.

-Following these key starting points, your website project really gets exciting!
+Following these key starting points, your website project and the design process really gets exciting!